NLnetLabs/routinator/source/installation-notes.rst

   sudo systemctl enable nginx

-11. Add the user "routinator", create the ``/opt/routinator`` directory and assign it to the "routinator" user and group:
+11. Add the user *routinator*, create the :file:`/opt/routinator` directory and assign it to the *routinator* user and group:

 .. code-block:: bash